Bhabra: History

-Vaar 8 Pauri 12 of 24 of Vaaran Bhai Gurdas (1550-1620 CE) says: "kaytarhiaan hee baaneeay kitarhay bhaabharhiaan suniaaray", there are many traders and many Bhabras are goldsmiths.
+Vaar 8 Pauri 12 of 24 of Vaaran Bhai Gurdas (1550-1620 CE) says: "kaytarhiaan hee baaneeay kitarhay bhaabharhiaan suniaaray", there are many banias (traders) and many Bhabras are goldsmiths.

 In "Romantic Tales from the Punjab" Charles Swynnerton relates a folk tale about several girls.
 It mentions a girl being a Bhabra, and mentions them being strictly vegetarian.
 In the 17th century, Fray Sebastien Manrique met them in Amritsar district.
-Their presence has been noted in the Mughal period, and in the 19th century.
+Their presence has also been noted in the Mughal period, and in the 19th century.

 Many Bhabra Jains were converted to Sikhism by the preacher Naria of Jahman village in Lahore district.